stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 fastqc SRR1984309_1.fastq SRR1984309_2.fastq
 ```

 The output of fastqc are html files that contain a report describing various aspects of the data.
 Transfer these html files to your laptops and open them in a browser.

----
-:question: **Questions:**
----
+The class will discuss these results together.

 ## Cleaning raw NGS data